SANTORINI ISLAND

 Zakynthos (or Zante) has different type of beaches: there are sandy beaches inside secluded caves where the waters are deep and blue.
 The perfect destination for superb beaches, great nightlife, beautiful scenery and ideal watersports destination.

-KOS ISLAND
+PATMOS ISLAND